norama/selector/README.md

 ### ```placeholder``` - optional (default: 'Select sources and tags')

-Placeholder in selected options widget.
+Placeholder in the selected options widget.

 ## Install